sympy/sympy/doc/src/modules/polys/domainsintro.rst

 efficient than the tree representation used by :py:class:`~.Expr`.
 In :ref:`EX` the internal representation is :py:class:`~.Expr` so it is clearly not more efficient.
-The purpose of the :ref:`EX` domain is to be able to wrap up arbitrary expressions in an interace that is consistent with the other domains.
+The purpose of the :ref:`EX` domain is to be able to wrap up arbitrary expressions in an interface that is consistent with the other domains.
 The :ref:`EX` domain is used as a fallback when an appropriate domain can not be found.
 Although this does not offer any particular efficiency it does allow the algorithms that are implemented to work over arbitrary domains